Aledonairesa/MCV-2024-C5-Project-T6/Session4/README.md

 ## Introduction

 In this Session, we experiment with more advanced **image captioning** architectures.
-On one hand, we experiment the **ViT-GPT2** architecture, first doing direct evaluation, and then with different fine-tuning strategies:
+On one hand, we experiment with the **ViT-GPT2** architecture, first doing direct evaluation, and then with different fine-tuning strategies:
 - ViT (FT) + GPT2 (Frozen)
 - ViT (Frozen) + GPT2 (FT)
 - ViT (FT) + GPT2 (FT)